 CRW 3311/4312 Techniques of Poetry Writing (3) Techniques for developing skills in poetry writing.

-ENC 1101, 1102 Freshman Communicative Skills I, I (3,3) Provides students with basic communicative skills, including dictionary and library usage and analysis and development of paragraphs, themes, research papers and business communications.
-Must be taken for maximum credit of 6 semester hou rs.
+ENC 1101, 1102 Freshman Communicative Skills I, I (3,3) Freshmen Composition courses which includes basic communicative skills, essay development, research documentation, library usage, and critical thinking, must be taken for maximum credit of 6 semester hours.

 ENC 1121, 1122 Freshman Composition (Honors) (3,3) Accelerated courses for students admitted to General Honors Program.
 Other students may enroll with consent of instructor.

 ENC 2300 Improving Writing Competency (3) Prereq: ENC 1101, 1102.
-Development of skills necessary for writing expository prose.
-For non-English majors and English majors who require additional training before taking ENC 3320.
+Development of skills necessary for writing various forms of expositiory prose.

 ENC 3243 Technical Writing (3) Prereq: ENC 1101, 1102.
 Emphasis is on clear expository writing of memoranda, reports, and articles in student's particular field.

-ENC 3320 Advanced Composition (3) Prereq: B average ENC 1101, 1102.
-Techniques of logical structure and critical evaluation of prose genre.
+ENC 3320 Advanced Composition (3) Prereq: ENC 1101, 1102.
+Techniques of essay development and style including critical evaluation of prose genre.

 ENG 3048 Theories and Techniques of Literary Studies (3) Introduces the student to contemporary literary theories such as structuralist, post modernist, feminist, Marxist, deconstructionist, transactional, literary response, and the black aesthetic and their application to selected literary works.